grantcodes/indieauth-helper/docs/README.md

   me: 'https://userindiewebsite.com',
   secret: 'topSecretString',
 })

+// If you are able to store a variable between sending the user to the auth url
+// and requesting the auth token you should also set a `codeVerifier` const codeVerifier = auth.generateRandomString() auth.options.codeVerifier = codeVerifier
 ```

 If you already have other information stored such as the auth endpoint you want to use you can also pass those in.
 The available options are: